 Spacious, offers almost 26 cubic feet of storage.
-Sports cooling and venting, especially for door.
+Sports cooling and venting, especially for doors.
 Filters water for better-tasting ice.
-Offers cooler tray for deli meats and cheeses.
+Offers a cooler tray for deli meats and cheeses.
 Multiple vents and sensors for consistent temperature.

 Door shelving is not customizable.
 Shelf organization is less flexible than others.

-Compact footprint fits smoothly into counters.
-Separate cooling drawer can store meat, deli, and drinks.
+The compact footprint fits smoothly into counters.
+A separate cooling drawer can store meat, deli, and drinks.
 Comes with a 4-bottle folding rack for wines and spirits.
 Adjustable door shelving.
 Boasts 2 freezer drawers and an extra tray.

 At just under 12 cubic feet, won't hold a huge amount of food.
 Ice maker is only optional.